The Pathways Series - March 2023

 The Pathways Series is organized by Lifelong Inspiration (the Netherlands) and Person Centred Universe (Canada).

-Lifelong Inspiration promotes and develops ideas, services and tools to advance a person-centred agenda.
+Lifelong Inspiration develops ideas, services and solutions to advance a person-centred agenda.
 In eldercare, their most well-known project is True Doors®, decals that transform facilities into homes, which are now found in sixteen countries.

 Vice President of Engagement Strategies, Planetree International